 I want to deploy native apps with fantastic user experience, fast performance, hardware integration and so on.

-If your need falls in this category you are typically looking to build native applications using the vendor’s prescribed technology.
+If your need falls into this category you are typically looking to build native applications using the vendor’s prescribed technology.
 These are:

 - iOS – Objective C (more recently Swift) using the XCode IDE from Apple